 Benefits of flying with carry on only

-If you are just traveling for a few days then just taking carry on luggage makes absolute sense.
+If you are traveling for only a few days then just taking carry on luggage makes absolute sense.

 Not only is it likely to save you money, now that many airlines charge for checked bags (and boy do they charge), but it will also save you time.